-Young people are encouraged to join in with informal social activities run at the centre - at the moment there is a monthly meeting on a Saturday evening at 19.00.
+Young people are encouraged to join in with informal social activities run at the Centre.
 The club meets once a month and the activities are chosen and organised by the members.
 Open to everyone in Year 8 and above – you don’t have to attend Cheder or be a member of the OJC to join in.
-For more information contact firstname.lastname@example.org.
+For more information contact email@example.com .

 Young people from the OJC are also encouraged to participate in the local Thames Valley Limmud and in national youth activities organised by the various youth movements in order to meet and mix with other young Jewish people from around the country.

 Many of our youth join their choice of national youth group schemes (such as Noam, RSY, and Bnei Akiva) during the summer holidays as well as going to the Kaytana Summer scheme, which is organised in Oxford.

 Grants are available to members from the Koch fund and the Posner fund to attend national and other youth events.